OrangeSpyderMan/inkplate10-weather-cal/server/README.md

 For a managed native service, prefer `./bin/install_server` unless you need to repair individual systemd pieces manually.

-## Running in Docker
+## Running with Docker or Podman

-The repository root contains the Dockerfile and `docker-compose.yml`.
+The repository root contains the Dockerfile and a Compose file that works with Docker Compose or Podman Compose.
 The image installs Firefox, Geckodriver, Gunicorn, and the required Python modules, then runs as an unprivileged `inkplate` user.

 ### Configure

-Create a Docker server config from the example:
+Create a container server config from the example:

 ```bash
 cp server/config/EXAMPLE_config.yaml server/config/config.yaml
 ```

-For Docker Compose, keep `server.alwayson: true`.
+For either Compose runtime, keep `server.alwayson: true`.
 The producer service uses `restart: unless-stopped`, so a successful one-shot producer would otherwise be started repeatedly.

 Create a local `.env` file in the repository root.
-Docker Compose reads this file and passes the values into the container:
+Compose reads this file and passes the values into the container:

 ```bash
 cp .env.example .env